Inner Light: The Art of Tom Gilleon

 Legacy Galleries

 Permanent Exhibition: The Russell Legacy Galleries have been dedicated to Tom and Jane Petrie to celebrate their lifelong dedication to collecting and preserving the American West through art.
 Spanning all mediums and subject matter of Russell’s work, the art spotlighted in A Collectors Vision has been donated or lent to the C.M.
 Russell Museum from Petrie’s private collection so that everyone can experience the legacy of Charles M. Russell.
-Pieces from The Collector’s Vision will be on display through September 2025.

 Charles M. Russell (1864-1926),